Home

 If the flag had more than one star, the number of stars represented the number of family members serving in the armed forces.
 These banners became known as "Blue Star Bannners."

 The Blue Star was covered or replaced by a Gold Star if the service member was killed, or died later as a result of injuries incurred.
 These banners became "Gold Star Banners."
-Thus the term, Gold Star Service.
+Thus the term, Gold Star service.

 Gold Star Mothers

-Gold Star Mothers was founded by Mrs. Grace Seibold, of Washington, DC, whose son, First Lt.
+The Gold Star Mothers organization was founded by Mrs. Grace Seibold, of Washington, DC, whose son, First Lt.
 George Seibold, was killed in aerial combat over France in August 1918.
 In those days, the US had no air force, so George trained in Canada, and served with the British Royal Flying Corps in France.
 When regular correspondence from George stopped arriving, his parents became understandably concerned.
 But because their son was serving with British forces, the US government could not assist them with any information regarding his whereabouts.

 On Christmas Eve, 1918, the mail delivered to their Washington, DC, home included a package marked, "Effects of Deceased Officer, First Lieutenant George Vaughn Seibold, Attached to the 148th Squadron, BRFC."
 No other information was provided.